retr0devops/CopyLogTS/README.md

 This repository contains information about the DRM protection of the TrollStore version of CopyLog.
 Also attached above is a Swift script for self-generation of licenses.

+UPD 03.06.2024 - This DRM is using in DynamicStage and in CopyLog (JB) too.
+Just need to update license generation according to them.

 # How is the license compiled?

 At the moment, it is known that two fields are being checked: `LicenseV2` and `Request256`.
 The license file is located at the path /var/mobile/Library/Preferences/me.tomt000.copylog.other.plist.